vvanpo/etiketfs/README.md

   common amongst all files in the current selection, and the type of that property.
-For example, if no filters are applied, one metadata property common to all files regardless of format is length in bytes, which is an integer property and can be sorted in ascending or descending order (last-modified date is another universal property that can be similarly sorted).
+For example, if no filters are applied, one metadata property common to all files regardless of format is length in bytes, which is an integer property and can be sorted in ascending or descending order.

-  Some sorting operations are only available for properties of a specific type when a specific filtering operation is applied.
-For example, if a fuzzy string match is applied to all files with text-based formats, the selection could then be sorted by match relevance.
-Multiple match operations could result in a compound relevance sort operation.

 * *Storage*: The underlying interface responsible for file and metadata persistence.